tensorflow/tensorflow/tensorflow/lite/micro/docs/new_platform_support.md

     embedded world as it is elsewhere.
 We made the decision to require it since one of the main goals of TFL Micro is to share as much code as possible with the wider TensorFlow codebase, and since that relies on C++11 features, we need compatibility to achieve it.
-We only use a small, sane, subset of C++ though, so don't worry about having to deal with template metaprogramming or similar challenges!
+We only use a small subset of C++ though, so don't worry about having to deal with template metaprogramming or similar challenges!

 -   Debug logging.
 The core network operations don't need any I/O functions, but